 Other Notes:

-Rx
+Rx _Dj may be used as a repository of all deterministic jitter not included in clock_times.
+However any combination of Rx_ Dj, Rx_ Sj and Rx_ DCD is allowed, but the the model maker should make sure that jitter components are not double counted.
+Total clock recovery deterministic jitter that is not included in the clock_times vector returned by the AMI_GetWave function should be equal to the sum of Rx_ Dj, Rx_ Sj and Rx_ DCD.

+Total Clock Recovery Deterministic Jitter not acounted for in clock_times:

+actual_time = time + 2.*Rx_Dj*rand()

++ Rx_Sj*sin(Pi*rand())

++ Rx_DCD*(-1.0)^n

 The following optional Reserved Parameter is used to modify the statistics associated with the data input to the receiver's sampling latch (a.k.a. 'slicer').
 This data is used by the simulator when post-processing the results from the model; the budget values specified by this parameter are not passed directly to the model itself.